uwcartlab/webmapping/Chapter6/readme.md

 **_Calculate_** derives new informatoin about a map feature of interest.
 One way to implement _calculate_ would be to enable your users to perform mathematical operations on your spatiotemporal data, such as mapping the change between two years or calculating the average across years.

 A common calculation on slippy maps is distance and area measurement, which can be implemented on Leaflet maps using the [Leaflet Draw](https://github.com/Leaflet/Leaflet.draw) plugin.
-This set of tools is included in [geojson.io](http://geojson.io), which we used in Week 3.
+This set of tools is included in [geojson.io](http://geojson.io), which we used in Chapter 4.
 Figure 4.8 shows the plugin example, demonstrating measurement with the Leaflet Draw controls.

 ![figure5.4.8.png](img/figure5.4.8.png)